List of awards and nominations received by Rani Mukerji: Screen Awards

 The Screen Awards is the only award ceremony in India to be involved with the Executive Director and the Governor of the Academy of Motion Picture Arts and Sciences.
 They are presented annually to honor professional excellence in the Hindi language film industry of India.
 Mukerji has garnered seven wins from eighteen nominations, including two wins and one nomination for Jodi No. 1 (with Abhishek Bachchan in 2005 and 2006 and Shahrukh Khan in 2007).

 Star Guild Awards

-The Star Guild Awards are presented by the Bollywood film industry to honor and recognize the professional excellence of their peers.
+The Star Guild Awards, also known as Producers Guild Film Awards, are presented by the Bollywood film industry to honor and recognize the professional excellence of their peers.
 Mukerji has received one award from five nominations.

 Stardust Awards

 The Stardust Awards is an award ceremony presented annually by Stardust magazine.
 Mukerji has won two awards from ten nominations.
+The first ceremony was held in 2004 for films released in 2003, and the last awards ceremony happened in 2016, with several discontinued, intermittent and special Awards.

 Times of India Film Awards

 The Times of India Film Awards is envisioned to be popular choice awards where Bollywood fans across the world vote on the nomination categories to determine the winners of the popular choice categories.